← Back to all posts

 My background is ethical hacking.
 The core of that work is simple.
 When you walk into a system you've never seen before, you don't freeze because you don't know it.
 You figure out what it's made of.
 You map the pieces.
 You find the path through.
 There are a million tools in the world, and even when you encounter one you don't know, you figure it out.
 That's the job.

-I pointed that same mindset at AI infrastructure.
-What does this agent framework actually do.
+I aimed that same mindset at AI tools.
+What does this agent setup do.
 How does it talk to a model.
 Where does state live.
-What would have to exist for these pieces to cooperate.
-I've written plenty of tools and scripts over the years, so the reading-code part wasn't new.
-What was new was the thing I could do on top: I could ask the AI itself how to improve it.
-That's how PAI evolved.
-I'd look at a rough edge, ask the model what it would do differently, try the change, and see if the system got more useful.
+What has to exist for these parts to work together.
+I've written tools and scripts for years, so reading code was not new.
+What was new was the next step.
+I could ask the AI how to make it better.
+That is how PAI grew.
+I'd find a rough spot, ask the model what it would change, try it, and see if the system got more useful.
 Recursive.
-A year of that, and the stack runs a real business, supports a growing client roster, and keeps improving on its own weekly cadence.
+A year in, the stack runs a real business, serves a growing client list, and keeps getting better each week.

 I'm not saying this is easy.
-I'm saying that the shape of what you have to do has changed.
-A year ago you needed deep expertise in one track to ship.
-Today you need enough judgment to know what to point the tools at, and enough speed to iterate until the thing works.
-Those two things reward the people Hauser is describing.
-They reward a methodical, cross-domain mindset over a single-track title.
+I'm saying the shape of the work has changed.
+A year ago you needed deep skill in one track to ship.
+Now you need enough sense to know what to point the tools at.
+And enough speed to keep trying until it works.
+Those two things reward the people Hauser talks about.
+They reward a steady, cross-field mind over a one-track title.

 Why this matters for small business owners

-Here's where Hauser's argument stops being about big companies and starts being about the people I meet at chamber dinners.
+Here is where Hauser's point shifts.
+It stops being about big firms.
+It starts being about the people I meet at chamber dinners.

-Small business owners have been told for years that if they want serious technology, they have to hire a full-time CTO, pay an agency by the month, or sign a six-figure SaaS contract.
-Two of those three are out of reach for most small operators.
-The third drains cash for years before it earns its keep.
+Small business owners hear the same thing for years.
+If you want real tech, you hire a full-time CTO.
+Or you pay an agency every month.
+Or you sign a big SaaS deal for six figures.
+Two of those three are out of reach for most small shops.
+The third bleeds cash for years before it pays off.

-What changed is not the need for a technical partner.
-A small business still needs one.
-What changed is what that partner looks like.
-In 2026 the right shape isn't a full-time executive on your payroll.
-It's an outside technical partner who builds and maintains a private AI infrastructure layer that fits your actual business, and who keeps improving it without constant attention from you.
-That partner plays the same role a CTO used to play for the few weeks a year you actually need that role played.
-You rent the outcomes, not the seat.
+The need did not change.
+A small business still needs a tech partner.
+What that partner looks like did change.
+In 2026 it is not a full-time exec on your payroll.
+It is an outside partner who builds and runs a private AI layer that fits your business.
+They keep making it better without you watching them.
+They play the role a CTO used to play, but only for the few weeks a year you really need it.
+You rent the result, not the seat.

-That is the exact shape of what Obsidian AI Labs sells.
-I do the technical work.
-I own the infrastructure side so my clients don't have to.
-The methodical, cross-domain mindset Hauser is describing is what this role actually rewards.
-Judgment about what to wire together.
-Enough speed to ship and correct.
-Enough range to know when the answer isn't more tooling, it's a different decision.
-Hauser is describing the conditions that make this kind of partnership viable for a small business for the first time.
+That is what Obsidian AI Labs sells.
+I do the tech work.
+I own the infra so my clients don't have to.
+The slow, wide thinking Hauser talks about is what pays off here.
+Knowing what to plug into what.
+Moving fast enough to ship and fix.
+Knowing enough to see when the fix is not more tools, it's a different call.
+Hauser is naming the setup that lets a small shop hire help like this for the first time.

 The counterargument I take seriously

-There's an obvious objection.
-Experienced specialists exist for a reason.
-They see problems generalists miss.
-They know the failure mode you haven't yet encountered.
-I believe that.
-I have watched expertise save projects that a faster but shallower person would have broken.
+There's an easy pushback here.
+Experts exist for a reason.
+They spot stuff a generalist misses.
+They know the way things break before you ever hit it.
+I buy that.
+I have seen experts save jobs that a fast but shallow person would have wrecked.

 That matches what I see.
 I still lean on specialists.
 I have lawyers, accountants, and a handful of deeper technical friends I call when I'm in over my head.
 I don't have an in-house team of them.
 I have judgment about when to pick up the phone.